 Left of Black host Mark Anthony Neal joins Professor Richard Powell in a walk through The Nasher Museum of Art at Duke University to discuss the works of Archibald Motley.
 Prof. Powell is the John Spencer Bassett Professor of Art, Art History, and Visual Studies at Duke University as well as the curator of the "Archibald Motley: Jazz Age Modernist" exhibit.

-Left of Black host Mark Anthony Neal sits down to talk with Erica Lorraine Williams about her new book, "Sex Tourism in Bahia: Ambiguous Entanglements".
-Williams is an Assistant Professor in the Department of Sociology and Anthropology at Spelman College.
+Left of Black host Mark Anthony Neal sits down with Candice Jenkins to talk about her new work on the Black Middle Class.
+Jenkins is an Associate Professor of English and African-American Studies at the University of Illinois at Urbana-Champaign.